migangqui/demo-postgre/README.md

-# Spring-PostGIS Demo Project GEO
+# Spring-JPA-PostGIS Demo Project GEO
-Spring + PostgreSQL/PostGIS project to test geo queries performance.
+Spring + JPA + PostgreSQL/PostGIS project to test geo queries performance.

 ## Introduction
 This project is prepared to test performance of geo queries with a [PostGIS](https://postgis.net/) database.